Tōhoku region: Christianity in Tōhoku

 Date Masamune (1567–1636), feudal lord of Date clan, expanded trade in the Tōhoku region.
 Although initially faced with attacks by hostile clans, he managed to overcome them after a few defeats and eventually ruled one of the largest fiefdoms of the later Tokugawa shogunate.
 He built many palaces and worked on many projects to beautify the region.
 He is also known to have encouraged foreigners to come to his land.

 Even though he funded and promoted an envoy to establish relations with the Pope in Rome, he was likely motivated at least in part by a desire for foreign technology, similar to that of other lords, such as Oda Nobunaga.
 He showed sympathy for Christian missionaries and traders in Japan.
-In addition to allowing them to come and preach in his province, he also released the prisoner and missionary Padre Sotelo from the hands of Tokugawa Ieyasu.
+In addition to allowing them to come and preach in his province, he released the prisoner and missionary Padre Sotelo from the hands of Tokugawa Ieyasu.
 Date Masamune allowed Sotelo as well as other missionaries to practice their religion and win converts in Tōhoku.

-Further, once Tokugawa Ieyasu (1543–1616) outlawed Christianity, Masamune reversed his position, and though disliking it, let Ieyasu persecute Christians in his domain.
+Once Tokugawa Ieyasu (1543–1616) outlawed Christianity, Masamune reversed his position, and though disliking it, let Ieyasu persecute Christians in his domain.
 For 270 years, Tōhoku remained a place of tourism, trade and prosperity.
 Matsushima, for instance, a series of tiny islands, was praised for its beauty and serenity by the wandering haiku poet Matsuo Bashō.